dell/goobjectscale/README.md

-# Dell ObjectScale Management Go SDK
+# Dell EMC ObjectScale Management Go SDK

 This project provides a development SDK for the ObjectScale object store management API for Go based applications